 In 1918 no population.
 E. B. Owen, general store, and C. H. Stanley, heading mill. (made lids, or heads, for barrels).

 FISHERVILLE‑ a station on the M.C.R.R.
 13 miles west of Bay City.
 In 1910, send mail to Auburn.
+About 2 miles west of Auburn.

 GARFIELD‑ listed as a postoffice in September, 1900.
 In 1910 population 50.
 R.F.D.
 Pinconning.
 In 1918 located in Garfield Township, 22 miles north of Bay City, and 7 from Pinconning.
 2 general stores.
 No population.